meilisearch/heed/README.md

 Go check out [the examples](heed/examples/).

+## Vendoring

+By default, if LMDB is installed on the system, this crate will attempt to make use of the system-available LMDB.
+To force installation from source, build this crate with the `vendored` feature.

 ## Building from Source

+### Using the system LMDB if available

 If you don't already have clone the repository you can use this command: